Hendrix-CS/csci285/exams/exam2aha.md

 To earn a **Complete** on the exam, you must also

-4. Compare the results above with a version of the game where players move by rolling **two three-sided die** and summing the values rolled.
+4. Compare the results above with a version of the game where players move by rolling **two three-sided die (2d3)** and summing the values rolled.

-5. If you were given a choice of using a single six-sided die or summing two three-sided die, which would you choose and why?
+5. Discuss the following: If you were given a choice of using a single six-sided die or summing two three-sided die, which would you choose and why?

 # What To Turn In